+\begin{Fact} (Assuming $NIP$) Let $M$ be a model, $\mu$ a global measure, and ${\cal A}\prec[0,1]$ an atomless probability algebra.
+If $\mu$ is finitely satisfiable in $M$, then $\mu\upharpoonright^{\Bbb U}$ is well-defined, consistent and approximately finitely satisfiable in $M\otimes{\cal A}$. \end{Fact} \begin{proof} This follows from \cite[Prop.
+2.4]{Gannon transfer}. \footnote{This fact was first proved in Proposition 2.1(ii) of \cite{Ben-transfer} using a different method.} \end{proof}

 In \cite{K-GC}, using a crucial result due to Bourgain, Fremlin, and Talagrand, we gave an alternative argument of \cite[Thm.
 5.10]{Gannon sequential}.
 (See Theorem~A.1 in \cite{K-GC}.)
 In fact, \cite[Thm.~A.1]{K-GC} is a refinement of \cite[Thm.
 5.10]{Gannon sequential}.
-The following is another refinement/argument. \begin{Theorem} Let $M\models T$ be countable, and $M^*$ a good extension of $M\otimes[0,1]$ such that it is uniformly $NIP$.
-Then, every global measure $\mu$ which is finitely satisfiable in $M$ is the limit of a sequence of average types realised in $M$, that is, there is a sequence $(\bar{a}_n)\in M^{<\omega}$ such that $\lim_n \text{Av}(\bar{a}_n)=\mu$. \end{Theorem} \begin{proof} The corresponding random type $\mu\upharpoonright^{\Bbb U}$ is finitely satisfiable in $M\otimes {\cal A}_0$ by Fact~\ref{Ben-fact-2}.
-(Here ${\cal A}_0\prec[0,1]$ is countable and dense.
-Notice that, as $M^*$ is uniformly $NIP$, there is $N\succeq M$ which is a good extension and uniformly $NIP$.)
-Now, as $M^*$ is good and uniformly $NIP$, some/any Morley sequence of $\mu\upharpoonright^{\Bbb U}$ (over $M\otimes {\cal A}_0$) is convergent.
-(Notice that we can consider a Morley sequence in $M^*$.)
-By Theorem~\ref{Morley sequence}, there is a sequence in $M\otimes {\cal A}_0$ which is convergent to $\mu\upharpoonright^{\Bbb U}$, and so there is a sequence of averages measures of realized types in $M$ which converges to $\mu$.
-This is enough. \end{proof}
+The following is another argument. \begin{Theorem} (Assuming $NIP$) Let $T$ be a countable theory and $M$ a countable model of $T$.
+Then, every global measure $\mu(x)$ which is finitely satisfiable in $M$ is the limit of a sequence of average types realised in $M$, that is, there is a sequence $(\bar{a}_n)\in M^{<\omega}$ such that for every formula $\phi(x,y)$, \end{Theorem} \begin{proof} Let ${\cal A}\prec[0,1]$ be any atomless probability algebra.
+As $T$ has $NIP$, the corresponding random type $\mu\upharpoonright^{\Bbb U}$ is finitely satisfiable in $M\otimes {\cal A}$ by Fact~\ref{Ben-fact-2}.
+Again, as $T$ is $NIP$, by \cite[Thm.
+5.3]{Ben-VC}, $T^R$ is $NIP$.
+Therefore, some/any Morley sequence of $\mu\upharpoonright^{\Bbb U}$ (over $M\otimes {\cal A}$) is convergent.
+By Theorem~\ref{Morley sequence}, there is a sequence in $M\otimes {\cal A}$ which is (Baire-1/2) convergent to $\mu\upharpoonright^{\Bbb U}$.
+Now, by a translation similar to the argument of Proposition~\ref{main}, it is easy to see that there is a sequence of averages measures of realized types in $M$ which converges to $\mu$.
+This is enough.
+(Furthermore, such a sequence is randomly convergent.) \end{proof}